-The Company does not have any Intangible asset under development.
-CWIP disclosure and ageing is given in note 11.
+The Company does not have any Intangible asset and CWIP under development.

 (i) The Company has not revalued its Property, Plant and Equipment during the year as well as in previous year.

 Note 44: Significant accounting judgements, estimates and assumptions